Filmmakers4Future/Website-Content/en/privacy/section-1.md

 Your full name, username and the optional data you provide will be visible to other members.
 The data will also be used for notification e-mails (e.g. "User X posted a new comment").

 We will process the data provided based on your consent per Art.
 6 (1)(a) GDPR.
 You may revoke your consent at any time with future effect by deleting your account.

+#### 2.5.
+Events
+We use the open source tool [Pretix](https://pretix.eu) at [events.fm4f.org](https://events.fm4f.org) to issue tickets for events we host.
+We use the data you provided to send you your ticket.
+Furthermore we also use the data to remind you of the event shortly before it takes place and to inform you of any changes.
+After the event, we may use the data to send you a summary or follow-up information.

+The following data are always mandatory:

+* Email address

+You can optionally provide additional information (e.g. surveys about an event) when asked via a form during ticket booking.

+We will process the data provided only based on your consent per Art.
+6 (1)(a) GDPR.
+You may revoke your consent at any time with future effect.
+An informal email making this request is sufficient.

+The data collected during the ticketing process that can be associated with you will be stored for a maximum of 4 weeks after the event.
+Once this period has expired, all data that we are not legally required to retain (for example, for tax purposes) will be deleted.
+Data that you have provided in the context of a survey while booking your ticket may be stored indefinitely in an anonymized form that cannot be linked back to you.